piotrm1991/books-catalog/README.md

 Run Application with Intellij IDEA functionality, edit configuration - set active profile to local.

+Add `VM option`:
+> -Dspring.profiles.active=local

 Project should start as expected

 ## StyleGuides

 To run style check it is needed to execute `mvn checkstyle:checkstyle`

 You can also install `checkstyle` plugin from Intellij IDEA marketplace.
-It will refactor your code on the fly to comply with configuration for this project
- Setup:
-   * Go to Settings
-   * Editor -> Codestyle
-   * Click on gear icon and choose `Import scheme`
-   * Choose Checkstyle configuration and navigate to `projectRoot`/checkstyle/google_checks_custom.xml

-## Tests

-To run Unit Tests:

-* Compile project with maven compiler plugin
-* Compile testClasses
-* Navigate to surefire maven plugin.
-Launch tests with `surefire:test`

-To run Integration Tests:

-* Compile project with maven compiler plugin
-* Compile testClasses
-* Navigate to failsafe maven plugin.
-Launch tests with `failsafe:integration-test`